 The facility was created in 1962 with money left over from a village fund-raising effort to support soldiers returning from the Second World War.
 Today the hall is the focal point of the village and is used by many local groups.

-The Wolverley Memorial Hall, Worcestershire is a privately funded community facility that is available to hire.
-It is run by a small group of local volunteers as a charity.
-The monies received from hiring out the hall goes back into the running and upkeep of the building and surrounding land.
+The Wolverley Memorial Hall, in the village of Wolverley, Worcestershire is a community facility that is available for hire for the use of local residents.
+There is no external funding .
+The maintenance and operation of the Hall is carried out through the Wolverley Memorial Hall Charity by a small group of Trustees and volunteers.
+The monies received from hiring out the Hall go back into the running and upkeep of the building, the Childrens Play Area and the grounds”

 Many fund-raising events are held each year to maintain the Hall and a separate subcommittee called the ‘Wolverley Memorial Project‘ has been created to manage the funding of future development.
 The ‘Wolverley Memorial Project‘ currently has a separate website for development plans and events.
 This website deals with the present Memorial Hall, its history, facilities, and users.